William C. Goodridge

 William C. Goodridge (1806 – January 1, 1873) was a prominent multiracial businessman in York, Pennsylvania, in the mid-1800s.
-He was an African-American abolitionist and a conductor on the Underground Railroad.
+He was a Black American abolitionist and a conductor on the Underground Railroad.
 Born a slave, Goodridge and his wife, Evalina Wallace Goodridge, started with a barbershop in 1827 and built a significant estate through diverse investments and enterprises, all of which they put at risk as stationmasters in the Underground Railroad.

-Among those whose freedom Goodridge helped secure and retain, were the farmers and one fugitive slave involved in the Christiana Resistance of 1851, where black and white abolitionists killed a Southern slaveholder who was pursuing his property in Christiana, Pennsylvania according to rights granted to him by the Fugitive Slave Act of 1850.
+Among those whose freedom Goodridge helped secure and retain, were the farmers and one fugitive slave involved in the Christiana Resistance of 1851, where black and white abolitionists killed a Southern slaveholder who was pursuing his property in Christiana, Pennsylvania, according to rights granted to him by the Fugitive Slave Act of 1850.
 Goodridge also conducted Osborne Perry Anderson, first lieutenant of John Brown, in his escape to Canada following the failed 1859 raid on Harpers Ferry.
 Both the Christiana Resistance and the raid on Harpers Ferry were significant events leading up to the Civil War.

 Biography

 William C. Goodridge was born in 1806 in Baltimore, Maryland.
-The son of an African American woman and a white man, Goodridge was a slave at birth.
+The son of a Black American woman and a white man, Goodridge was a slave at birth.
 His grandmother was owned by Charles Carroll of Carrollton, a delegate to the Continental Congress in York, and a signer of the Declaration of Independence.
 The Carroll family sold Goodridge's mother to a physician in Baltimore the year before William was born.
 It is not known for certain who his father was, but it is possible that the middle initial C. stands for Carroll or Carrollton.
 The Goodridge surname, also spelled Goodrich early on, might have been invented to give the impression of wealth.

 At the age of 6, Goodridge was indentured to the tanner Reverend Dunn in York, Pennsylvania.
 As a condition of the indenture, Dunn educated and trained the boy.
 In 1822 the Tannery failed, and Dunn freed Goodridge, then 16.
 Goodridge found training as a barber, and was later able to buy out his boss at a barbershop in York.

 In 1827, Goodridge married Evalina Wallace of Baltimore.
 They had seven children, five of whom – Glenalvin J., Emily O., Wallace L., Mary, and William O. – lived to full adulthood.
 The other two may have shared a heart condition with their mother, which took Albertus when he was 10 and Susan at 20.
 Evalina Goodridge, also known as Emily, died in December 1852.
 In her obituary it was noted that she was an equal partner in her husband's businesses.

 Goodridge departed York sometime in 1865.
 He died in Minneapolis, Minnesota, on January 1, 1873, and is buried at the Minneapolis Pioneers and Soldiers Memorial Cemetery.